Lil Nas X Adds Billy Ray Cyrus To ‘Old Town Road’ Remix And People Are Loving It

-Fresh off of his removal from the country music Billboard charts, Lil Nas X is back with a remix to his country/trap song “Old Town Road” and he’s added country legend, Billy Ray Cyrus.
+Fresh off of his removal from the country music Billboard charts, Lil Nas X is back with a remix to his country/trap song “Old Town Road” — and he’s added country legend Billy Ray Cyrus.
 It looks like the decision to add Miley Cyrus’ dad was a good one.
-On Friday morning both “Billy Ray Cyrus” and “Old Town Road” were trending on Twitter with people using the social media platform to express their appreciation for the “Achy Breaky Heart” singer’s verse.
+On Friday morning, both “Billy Ray Cyrus” and “Old Town Road” were trending on Twitter, with people using the social media platform to express their appreciation for the “Achy Breaky Heart” singer’s verse.

 “I usually wake up to sad or annoying news updates on my phone every morning but waking up to Billy Ray Cyrus rapping is a change of energy I didn’t know I needed,” one person wrote on Twitter.